-1995 MOSES HAD THE FIRST TABLET 741400 NECTED TO THE CLOUD memegenerator.ne
+1995 MOSES HAD THE FIRST TABLET #74LUQV NECTED TO THE CLOUD nemegenerator.ne

+GDPR # Recital 6:

-RECITAL 6 : Rapid technological developments and globalisation have brought new challenges for the protection of personal data.
-The scale of the collection and sharing of personal data has increased significantly. [...] has transformed both the economy and social life, and should further facilitate the free flow of personal data within the Union and the transfer to third countries and international organisations, while ensuring a high level of the protection of personal data.
+"Rapid technological developments and globalisation have brought new challenges for the protection of personal data.
+The scale of the collection and sharing of personal data has increased significantly.
+Technology allows both private companies and public authorities to make use of personal data on an unprecedented scale in order to pursue their activities...